SD Comic Con Tales

 Every year we have worked the Con has been exponentially better than the previous year.
 Here are some sparkling moments which I will share…

 Bopping Lucy Liu

 When I was still a “mere pup” at sound mixing, back in 2001, I bopped Lucy Liu on the head with my boom pole.
-It was one of those extraordinarily embarrassing moments where the adrenaline zooms up and down your body, encasing you in an immediate sweat while causing your face to glow a bright red.
+It was one of those extraordinarily embarrassing moments where the adrenaline zooms up and down your body.
+It then encases you in an immediate sweat while causing your face to glow a bright red.
 She was very gracious about it.
 She said, “Don’t worry, I’m fine,” and we went back to the interview.
-Later, when I saw her in “Kill Bill,” I realized she could have put a serious hurting on me.
+Later, when I saw her performance in “Kill Bill,” I realized she could have put a serious hurting on me.
 Thank you, Lucy Liu, you are one class act!
 (And I adore you as Watson in “Elementary.”)

 A Hammy Hand Shake

 That same year, Mark and I were in the Press Room and spotted Arnold Schwarzenegger sitting at a table.
 We approached him to see if he was up for an interview about the movie he was appearing in, “Terminator 3.”
 He didn’t want to be interviewed, but he did consent to shake my hand when Mark introduced me.
 The weird thing, though, and it’s a pet peeve of mine, was that he didn’t look directly into my eyes as he was shaking my hand.

 In 2004, AMC’s “Sunday Morning Shoot-Out” tapped the Crystal Pyramid Productions crew to interview Billy Boyd and David Wendham.
 They spoke about the extended version of “The Lord of the Rings: The Return of the King” special DVD edition.